Are EAPs Mandatory In Australia?

 Risk Assessment and Management

-EAP platforms like Foremind can provide valuable data and insights from the anonymised utilization trends.
+EAP platforms like Foremind can provide valuable data and insights from the anonymised utilisation trends.
 The data can assist in identifying factors within the organisation that may be developing into psychosocial hazards, allowing businesses to implement targeted interventions and preventive measures.

 Reporting and Managing hazards